eluv-io/elv-player-js/README.md

 // Or import the player and player parameter options from source (recommended if using @eluvio/elv-client-js in your project) import {InitializeEluvioPlayer, EluvioPlayerParameters} from "@eluvio/elv-player-js/lib/index.js";

-// Import CSS (if not importing from source) import "@eluvio/elv-player-js/dist/elv-player-js.css";

 const player = await InitializeEluvioPlayer( targetContainerElement,
   {